Abigail Brand: S.W.O.R.D.

 Brand along with Beast and Lockheed star in a 2009 five-issue S.W.O.R.D. series written by Kieron Gillen and drawn by Steven Sanders.

-In the volume, Henry Peter Gyrich manages to take several notable aliens into custody such as Noh-Varr, Adam X, Jazinda, Karolina Dean and Hepzibah as part of his effort to remove aliens from Earth, including Brand and Lockheed themselves.
-When the Peak and S.W.O.R.D itself are invaded by the Drenx, a race of brutal aliens, Brand, McCoy, Lockheed and their ally Death's Head manage to defeat them, reversing Gyrich's actions and getting him dismissed from the organization.
+In the volume, Henry Peter Gyrich manages to take several notable aliens into custody such as Noh-Varr, Adam X, Jazinda, Karolina Dean and Hepzibah as part of an effort to remove aliens from Earth, including Brand and Lockheed themselves.
+When the Peak and S.W.O.R.D itself are invaded by the Drenx, a race of brutal aliens, Brand, McCoy, Lockheed and Death's Head manage to defeat them, reversing Gyrich's actions and getting Gyrich dismissed from the organization.
 It is also revealed Brand has a half-brother who is green and furry.

-Abigail Brand is seen helping Magneto to hide in the aftermath of the Avengers vs. X-Men events.
-She is also revealed to actually be a genetic mutant as well having inherited her human mother's X-gene.
-Abigail Brand was later murdered by one of Legion's multiple personalities while saving fellow S.W.O.R.D. teammate Sydren who was telepathically musing at the fact that Legion was getting more confident when he was merging his multiple personalities into his main personality.
+Abigail is seen helping Magneto to hide in the aftermath of the Avengers vs. X-Men event.
+She is also revealed to be a mutant as well having inherited her human mother's X-gene.
+Abigail was later murdered by one of Legion's multiple personalities while saving fellow S.W.O.R.D. teammate Sydren who was telepathically musing at the fact that Legion was getting more confident when he was merging his multiple personalities into his main personality.
 She was vaporized by a laser beam from that multiple personality leaving behind only a severed hand causing the Beast to mourn the loss of his girlfriend.
 Brand was restored to life when Legion later altered reality.

 When Thanos invaded Earth during the Infinity storyline, S.W.O.R.D. was held and occupied.
 In desperation, Brand sent the Guardians of the Galaxy a request of help.
-This worked and Rocket Raccoon, Peter Quill and Gamora helped Brand free the station of intruders and restore vital defense systems.
-They were assisted by the mysterious help of Angela, a warrior of uncertain origins.
+This worked and Rocket Raccoon, Star-Lord, and Gamora helped Brand free the station of intruders and restore vital defense systems.
+They were assisted by Angela, a mysterious warrior of uncertain origins.

-Brand develops a friendly relationship with 'Broo', an intelligent, friendly Brood mutant alien attending the Jean Grey School for Higher Learning.
+Brand develops a friendly relationship with Broo, an intelligent, friendly Brood mutant alien attending the Jean Grey School for Higher Learning.
 She attends as his 'parent' for graduation ceremonies.
 Brand deals with being overtaken by an alien symbiote when S.W.O.R.D. is overtaken by the symbiote race.